rahul-surendran02/GUI-Calculator/README.md

 This is a GUI based Calculator application developed using **Python** and the **Tkinter library**.
 The calculator supports basic arithmetic operations such as addition, subtraction, multiplication, and division.
 It also includes functionality to clear input and display results.

-This is a GUI Calculator application developed using Python and the Tkinter library.
-The calculator supports basic arithmetic operations such as addition, subtraction, multiplication, and division.
-It also includes functionality to clear input and display results.

 ## Features
 - User-friendly graphical interface
 - **Supports the following operations**: